 Large-scale industrial, public and commercial buildings generally have stringent inspection checks then private buildings.
 The certificate confirms a building’s compliance with building codes and by-laws.

-What documents are needed for submitting the application?
+What documents are needed for submitting Certificate of Occupancy application?

 The applicant may need following documents for submitting the application.